 Concerning the possible changes in public policy, the Advocacy Coalition Framework has been used to describe and analyze them.
-According to Pierce, Peterson, and Hicks [14], this approach contributes to understanding the decision-making processes of changes in public policies.
-Advocacy coalition is a specific form of collective action to shape and change public policy even within closed political regimes.
+According to Pierce, Peterson, and Hicks (2020), this approach contributes to understanding the decision-making processes of changes in public policies.
+An advocacy coalition is a specific collective action to shape and change public policy even within closed political regimes.
 It is based on the interaction of actors in the political subsystem; it differs from social movements, interest groups, or political parties [16].
-There are three steps to understanding policy change: the first is its process requires a time perspective of at least a decade.
+There are three steps to understanding policy change: the first is that its process requires a time perspective of at least a decade.
 Second, a policy change study should focus on policy subsystems, which are the actor's interactions in a specific area of public policy.
-Third: public policies can work as belief systems, which are "[...] assets of value priorities and causal assumptions about how to realize them" (Idem, 1988, 131).
-Sabatier and Weible (1988) also stressed:
+Third: public policies can work as belief systems, which are "[...] assets of value priorities and causal assumptions about how to realize them" (Sabatier, 1988: p.
+131).
+Sabatier and Weible (2007) also stressed: